React (software): Declarative

-React adheres to the declarative programming paradigm (a programming paradigm).
+React adheres to the declarative programming paradigm.
 Developers design views for each state of an application, and React updates and renders components when data changes.
 This is in contrast with imperative programming.

 Components

 React code is made of entities called components.
-These components are reusable and must be formed in the SRC folder following the Pascal Case as its naming convention (capitalize camelCase).
-Components can be rendered to a particular element in the DOM using the React DOM library.
-When rendering a component, one can pass the values between components through "props":
+These components are modular and can be reused.
+React applications typically consist of many layers of components.
+The components are rendered to a root element in the DOM using the React DOM library.
+When rendering a component, values are passed between components through props (short for "properties").
+Values internal to a component are called its state.